Texas and Missouri v. Biden

 In May 2019, a magistrate judge recommended dismissal, finding that sovereign immunity barred the claims, and alternatively, the government’s return of Ms. Nwaorie’s money rendered her claims moot.
 The magistrate judge also recommended dismissal of Nwaorie’s constitutional claims, finding that CBP had a rational basis to subject her to additional searches because of the large amount of money she was carrying.

 The plaintiff filed an objection to the magistrate’s memorandum and recommendations. • Unfortunately, the district court judge affirmed the magistrate judge’s recommendations and dismissed the case in August 2019.
+The Fifth Circuit Court of Appeals affirmed the lower court’s decision that Ms. Nwaorie lacked standing, failed to state a claim, and was barred by sovereign immunity.
+Ms. Nwaorie filed a petition for panel rehearing, followed by a petition for rehearing en banc, both of which were denied by the Fifth Circuit.

 Press Releases: